hbahadirsahin/nlp-experiments-in-pytorch/README.md

 ## Previous Updates

 In this title, I will save the previous updates for me and the visitors to keep track.

+## May 2019

+### Update 28-05-2019

+- I've started to work on *Improving Language Understanding by Generative Pre-Training* version of Transformer architecture.
+  - The project will contain only languange model and classifier heads, and I will also add NER head.
+Rest of the original heads in the paper can be found in huggingface's github =)
+  - And yes, I know huggingface has a PyTorch implementation which I wrote to my [References](#references-for-code-development) ages ago.
+Obviously, I won't c/p the already implemented code since it does not fit to my architectural flow as well as its PyTorch version is pretty old.
+  - The end product would be provide same results (if you be a good human being and pray to the randomization gods), however, the implementation will differ due to my architectural concerns and capabilities of the latest PyTorch.
+- I've also updated my library versions (using PyTorch 1.1 now) but I forgot updating requirement.txt (It will be updated in next commit).
+  - As a side note, in the last version of PyTorch, MultiHeadedAttention is developed under "torch.nn".
+For testing and comparison purposes, I tried to use it; however, I could not make it work in my TransformerGoogle code (you can find the commented-out line in model file).
+Return value of this new method does not fit the rest of the methods in the model (it is solvable but I won't waste time for it).

 ## April 2019